 We use a variety of formative and summative assessments including online quizzes and exams, participation in online discussion boards, patient case studies and care plans, oral case presentations, professional development and clinical portfolios and research protocol.

-Candidates for all three awards will need to achieve an overall mark of 50% in each course unit to progress.
+For an award in Clinical Pharmacy, you will need to achieve an overall mark of 50% in each course unit to progress.

 Course content for year 1